 - Wholesale clubs

-Both the Chase Freedom® and Discover It allow you to earn 5% on quarterly bonus categories on up to $1,500 in spending.
+The Chase Freedom FlexSM allows you to earn 5% on quarterly bonus categories on up to $1,500 in spending.
 After that, you’ll only earn 1% back on your purchases.

 As with cards that earn flexible points and airline or hotel points, we’re seeing issuers offer better bonus categories on cash back cards.
 If you want to earn cash back, you really shouldn’t be earning less than 2% on any given purchase.